chef-partners/azuredevops-chef/overview.md

 However the BuildNumber **must** be set as a semantic version in the configuration of VSTS.

+This is set in the "Options" of the build.
+An example format would be `1.0.$(BuildID)` which would ensure that it is a semantic version and it increments each time.
+The major and minor versions would then be updated as required for the build.

 ## Contributors

 This extension was created by Chef